AP sources: Trump facing at least 1 felony charge in NY case

 When Trump turns himself in, he’ll be booked mostly like anyone else facing charges, mug shot, fingerprinting and all.
 But he isn’t expected to be put in handcuffs; he’ll have Secret Service protection and will almost certainly be released that same day.

-In the meantime, Trump’s legal team prepared his defense while the prosecutor defended the grand jury investigation that propelled the matter toward trial.
+In the meantime, Trump's legal team prepared his defense while the prosecutor's office defended the grand jury investigation that propelled the matter toward trial.
 Congressional Republicans, as well as Trump himself, contend the whole matter is politically motivated.

-“We urge you to refrain from these inflammatory accusations, withdraw your demand for information, and let the criminal justice process proceed without unlawful political interference,” Manhattan District Attorney Alvin Bragg wrote to three Republican House committee chairs Friday in a letter obtained by The Associated Press.
+“We urge you to refrain from these inflammatory accusations, withdraw your demand for information, and let the criminal justice process proceed without unlawful political interference,” Leslie Dubeck, general counsel in the office of Manhattan District Attorney Alvin Bragg, wrote in a letter sent Friday to three Republican House committee chairs that was obtained by The Associated Press.

 The Trump campaign said it raised $4-plus million in the first 24 hours after news of the indictment broke.